josh-works/intermediate_ruby_obstacle_course/nokogiri/readme.md

 OK.
 This concludes our exercises that arise from [Searching an XML/HTML document (Nokogiri docs)](https://nokogiri.org/tutorials/searching_a_xml_html_document.html#namespaces)

+# test_total_link_count

-# OK!
+ OK!
 Jump in complexity time!
 750 lines of HTML

 The training wheels are coming off, but we're still working will well-bounded data.